scalar-labs/scalardb-samples/scalardb-sample/README.md

 Cassandra is already configured for the sample application, as shown in [**database.properties**](database.properties).

-To start Cassandra, which is included in the Docker container for the sample application, run the following command:
+To start Cassandra, which is included in the Docker container for the sample application, make sure Docker is running and then run the following command:

 ```console
 $ docker-compose up -d